flet-dev/website/docs/guides/python/authentication.md

 sidebar_label: Authentication
 ---

-You can implement user authentication ("Login with X" buttons) in your Flet app using 3rd-party identity providers such as GitHub, Google, Azure, Auth0, LinkedId and others.
+You can implement user authentication ("Login with X" buttons) in your Flet app using 3rd-party identity providers such as GitHub, Google, Azure, Auth0, LinkedIn and others.

 Identity provider must support [OAuth 2.0 Authorization Code Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow) to retrieve API access token.